vatpac-technology/sops/docs/terminal/williamtown.md

   <figcaption>WLM TCU Military Corridors</figcaption>
 </figure>

-These corridors are located **outside** the jurisdiction of the WLM TCU.
+These corridors are located **outside** the jurisdiction of WLM TCU.

 #### Thunder Corridor
 The **Thunder Corridor** is used by aircraft to transit civilian enroute airspace between the WLM TCU and the R560 and R570 restricted areas.